mstksg/inCode/copy/entries/typed-sm-lc-1.md

 !!!typed-sm-lc/ExprStage4.hs "data Expr ::"1 "type (:::)"
 ```

-So a value of type `Expr ["x" ::: TInt, "y" ::: TBool]` is an expression with
+So a value of type `Expr ["x" ::: TInt, "y" ::: TBool] t` is an expression with
 free variables `x` of type `Int` and a `y` of type `Bool`.

 Surprise!
 That small detour to add records and sums to our language actually